birjj/blog/2022-06-09-analytics-cookie-compliance/index.md

 # Do cookie-free analytics need cookie compliance popups?

 It might sound like a bit of a weird question; if we don't use cookies, surely there's no way we'd be violating cookie laws.
-That's why it was surprising to me to learn that **yes**, if we want to be in compliance with EU's ePrivacy Directive (commonly called the cookie law) without using cookie banners, we'll need to meet far stricter criterias than just "not using cookies".
+That's why it was surprising to me to learn that we actually do: if we want to be in compliance with EU's ePrivacy Directive (commonly called the cookie law) without using cookie banners, we'll need to meet far stricter criterias than just "not using cookies".
+Keep reading for a deep dive.

 ## Technical background